akosiphar/akosiphar/README.md

 - 👋 Hi, I’m @akosiphar
-- 👀 I’m interested in Learning Front-End Web Development
+- 👀 I'm a graduate of coding bootcamp (MERN STACK)
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning MERN and further expanding my knowledge of it

 <!---
 akosiphar/akosiphar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.